ivaandrey/portfolio/pages/artificial_trainer_project/artificial_trainer.md

   <img src="images/squat1.png?raw=true" width="20%" height="20%"/>
 </div>

-The developed application is designed to count the number of repetitions, assess the performance of each repetition, provide real-time warnings about the correctness of the exercise, and estimate the final score for the performance of a set of squats.
-To accurately estimate the exercise and assess the user’s performance, it is essential to define the requirements for the squat exercise, including specifying the correct movement patterns, as well as the range and limits for each movement.
+The developed application is designed to count squat repetitions, assess the performance of each repetition, provide real-time feedback on exercise correctness, and estimate a final score for an entire set.
+To accurately evaluate the exercise and assess the user’s performance, it is essential to define specific requirements for the squat exercise — including correct movement patterns, acceptable ranges, and movement limits.

-The solution is based on pose detection analysis combined with a deep learning approach.
-Most of the algorithmic modules in the project are based on calculating the angles between relevant joints.
-These joints are extracted using the MediaPipe network.
-To evaluate the correctness of a squat exercise, we defined five criteria that must be met to consider a single repetition as properly performed.
-In addition, a squat repetition detection module was developed based on the angle span of the knees.
+The solution combines pose detection analysis with a deep learning approach.
+Most of the algorithmic modules are based on calculating angles between key joints, which are extracted using the MediaPipe network.
+To determine whether a squat repetition is correctly performed, we defined five key criteria.
+Additionally, a dedicated repetition detection module was developed, which relies on analyzing the knee angle span.

 <div style="text-align: center;">
   <img src="images/flowchart.png?raw=true" width="80%" height="80%"/>